 - 1. On August 17, 2005, the By-laws of the Corporation were amended in compliance with SRC Rule 38 (Guidelines on Nomination and Elections of Independent Directors). - 2.
-On August 28, 2008, Section 7 of the Articles of Incorporation was amended to increase the Authorized capital stock of the Corporation from Two Hundred Million Pesos (P200,000,000.00) to One Billion Two Hundred Million Pesos (P1,200,000,000.00). - 3.
-On the December 22, 2010 annual stockholders' meeting of the Corporation, majority of the stockholders of the Corporation has resolved to amend Article 7 of the Articles of Incorporation on the waiver of pre-emptive rights. - 4.
-On, October 1, 2012, the Board of Directors of the Corporation resolves to amend the annual stockholders meeting date of the Corporation from 2ndThursdayof July to 2nd Thursday of November. - 5.
-On March 27, 2015, the Securities and Exchange Commission approved the change in par value of the Corporation from P1.00 per share to P0.10 for Class "A" and Class "B" share. - 6.
-On June 30, 2016, the Securities and Exchange Commission approved the Amended Articles of Incorporation of ATN Holdings, Inc. for the conversion of the unissued common shares to Five billion (5,000,000,000) preferred shares
+On August 28, 2008, Section 7 of the Articles of Incorporation was amended to increase the Authorized capital stock of the Corporation from Two Hundred Million Pesos (P200,000,000.00) to One Billion Two Hundred Million Pesos (P1,200,000,000.00).

+On the December 22, 2010 annual stockholders' meeting of the Corporation, majority of the stockholders of the Corporation has resolved to amend Article 7 of the Articles of Incorporation on the waiver of pre-emptive rights.

+On, October 1, 2012, the Board of Directors of the Corporation resolves to amend the annual stockholders meeting date of the Corporation from 2ndThursdayof July to 2nd Thursday of November.

+On March 27, 2015, the Securities and Exchange Commission approved the change in par value of ATN Holdings Shares from P1.00 per share to P0.10 per Class "A" and Class "B" share